 Include any limitations that vendors should be aware of, such as software that your company already uses and want the travel software to integrate with.

-Some important details to seek from the vendor are:
+Some important details to seek from the vendor in RFP for travel management services:

 Request information about the vendor’s company, including their history, experience, and expertise in providing the specific products or services you need.